 Guidelines for WiREMail contributors

 The WIRE e-newsletter is all about showcasing our members’ businesses.
 This is a member only benefit.
-All the content is provided by WiRE members and partners BUT we send the e-newsletter to our database of 6,000+.
+All the content is provided by WiRE members and partners BUT we send the e-newsletter to our database.
 Not yet a member?
 Find out why you should join.

 - Your username is your email address and you may need to reset your password – just click the forgotten password button.